Or so we are made to think.

-Today as a society we are heavy consumers.
-So much so that not owning stuff can be socially alienating and somehow can convey an image of weakness and lack of wealth.
-Or so we are made to think.
-The real issue isn’t really the amount of stuff we own or buy but rather the mindset of ‘I need this to be … happy, to make people like me, to make my life easier, to make me be accepted’ etc. What do you really need to live comfortably and what do you think you need?
 As a society, we cling to stuff for support and sense of belonging.
-The sense of entitlement is really the true enemy.
-There is nothing wrong with owning things but the real question everyone should ask themselves – what is the driving force behind you feeling like you need the obscure amount of things?
+The sense of entitlement is really our true enemy.
+There is nothing wrong with owning things but the real question everyone should ask themselves – what is the driving force behind me feeling like I need the obscure amount of things?

 So why would one want to go minimalist?

 I have always wanted to travel and I will travel in my life.
-I try to travel as much as possible and for such lifestyle minimalism seems very appealing.
+I try to travel as much as possible and for such lifestyle, minimalism seems very appealing.
 Imagine having enough stuff to be comfortable but not having to worry about extensive packing.
 To me, minimalism goes hand in hand in a life that I want to have.

 I grew up in a family setting where great emphasis was placed on wealth.
-I used to be embarrassed if I did not have the best phone in class or the latest Nike sneakers.
-After I moved out and started from scratch I really learned to appreciate people for what they were rather than what they owned.
+I used to be embarrassed if I did not have the best phone in class or the latest X, Y, Z brand sneakers.
+After I moved out and started from a scratch, I really learned to appreciate people for what they were rather than what they owned.

-Now years later I no longer wish that for myself, but I am also very young and not sure of what exactly I want so minimalism to me is a mean of understanding myself and analyzing what I want in life without the distraction of things.
+Now years later I no longer wish that for myself, but I am also very young and not sure of what exactly I want.
+Minimalism to me is a mean of understanding myself and analyzing what I want in life without the distraction of things.

-Lastly, I truly despise some aspects of today’s society and living minimalist is almost like me flipping off the society that somewhere along the way has forgotten about compassion, love, kindness.
-I didn’t want to be part of society that condone to animal cruelty so I changed my life, now I want to go step further and distance myself even more in hopes to finding a happy life spiritually.
+Lastly, I truly despise some aspects of today’s society and living minimalist is almost like me flipping off the society that, somewhere along the way, has forgotten about compassion, love, kindness.
+I didn’t want to be part of society that condones to animal cruelty so I changed my life.
+Now I want to go a step further and distance myself even more in hopes of finding a happy life spiritually.

 With that, I’d like to conclude this first post into my minimalist series.
 Now go outside and spread some kindness!